-Video-Key+Shadow
+Video-Key+Shadow - single or dual twin

 This mode splits the B channel.
-The key portion is tied to the A video channel, and you can offset the key position with sub- pixel timing.
+The key portion is tied to the A video channel, and you can offset the key position with sub-pixel timing.
 You can manipulate the shadow portion of the B channel independently of the video+key channel, with all keyframe parameters, including motion paths, warps, light sources, and textures.
 This is a full bandwidth drop shadow.